Package Leaflet: Information for the User

 mainly of the face and throat (signs of a severe allergic reaction, see also section 4 «Possible side effects»).

-If you are in any of these situations, inform your doctor immediately.
+If you are in any of these situations, tell your doctor immediately.

-During treatment, regular blood and urine tests will be performed.
-These tests will control the amount of iron in your body (ferritin level in the blood) to observe how the treatment with deferasirox is working.
-The tests will also control the kidney function (creatinine level in the blood, presence of protein in the urine) and liver function (transaminase level in the blood).
-Your doctor may ask you to undergo a kidney biopsy if they suspect significant kidney damage.
-They may also perform MRI scans to determine the amount of iron in your liver.
+During treatment, you will have regular blood and urine tests.
+These tests will monitor the amount of iron in your body (ferritin level in the blood) to see how well the treatment with deferasirox is working.
+The tests will also monitor kidney function (creatinine level in the blood, protein in the urine) and liver function (transaminase level in the blood).
+Your doctor may ask you to have a kidney biopsy if they suspect significant kidney damage.
+They may also have you undergo MRI (magnetic resonance imaging) tests to determine the amount of iron in your liver.
 Your doctor will take these tests into account to decide on the most suitable dose of deferasirox for you and will also use these tests to decide when to stop your treatment with deferasirox.

 Other medicines and Deferasirox Zentiva